david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

 ```
 ### Edit the Operation Extension Template File

-For the *cosh* custom layer, the generated operation extension does not need to be modified because the shape (i.e. dimensions) of the layer output is the same as the input shape.
+For the *cosh* custom layer, the generated operation extension does not need to be modified because the shape (i.e., dimensions) of the layer output is the same as the input shape.
 Below is a walkthrough of the Python code for the operation extension that appears in the file  *$CLWS/cl_cosh/user_mo_extensions/ops/cosh.py*.
 1. Using your favorite text editor, open the operation extension source file *$CLWS/cl_cosh/user_mo_extensions/ops/cosh.py*
 2. The class is defined with the unique name *coshOp* that inherits from the base operation *Op* class.
-The class variable *op* is set to "*cosh*", the name of the layer operation
+The class variable *op* is set to "*cosh*", the name of the layer operation.
 ```python
 class coshOp(Op):
     op = 'cosh'
 ```
 2. The *coshOp* class initializer *\__init__* function will be called for each layer created.
 The initializer must initialize the super class *Op* by passing the *graph* and *attrs* arguments along with a dictionary of the mandatory properties for the *cosh* operation layer that define the type (*type*), operation (*op*), and inference function (*infer*).
-This is where any other initialization needed by the *coshOP* operation may also be done.
+This is where any other initialization needed by the *coshOP* operation can be specified.
 ```python
     def __init__(self, graph, attrs):
         mandatory_props = dict(